jhpyle/docassemble/_docs/scalability.md

 # Single-server configuration on EC2 Container Service

-You can use [EC2] to run **docassemble** in a single-server arrangement.
+If you want, you can use [EC2] to run **docassemble** in a single-server arrangement.
 (It is not particularly "scalable" to do so, but you might find it convenient.)

+To do so, follow the instructions above for the multi-server configuration, but skip the creation of the [S3] bucket, [IAM] role, [Application Load Balancer], Target Groups, [Auto Scaling Group], [Task Definition]s, and the [ECS] services.

-To do so, start one [EC2] instance with an [ECS]-optimized [AMI], and then go to the [ECS Console] and set up a "service" that runs a single "task" with a [Task Definition] like the following.
+Instead, just [start an EC2 instance using an ECS-optimized AMI] with a [Security Group] that allows incoming connections over [HTTP] (port 80).
+Then go to the [ECS Console] and set up a "service" called `docassemble` (or whatever name you want to give it) that runs a single "task" with a [Task Definition] like the following.

+{% highlight json %}
+{
+  "family": "docassemble-all",
+  "containerDefinitions": [
+    {
+      "name": "docassemble-all",
+      "image": "jhpyle/docassemble",
+      "memory": 900,
+      "cpu": 1,
+      "portMappings": [
+        {
+          "containerPort": 80,
+          "hostPort": 80
+        }
+      ],
+      "essential": true,
+      "environment": [
+        {
+          "name": "EC2",
+          "value": "true"
+        }
+      ]
+    }
+  ]
+}
+{% endhighlight %}

+To start up the server, you would configure the [ECS] service to start one task.
+To shut down the server, you would reduce the number of tasks to 0.

+A more complicated example of a configuration is the following, which assumes that you have a domain name that is mapped to your [EC2] instance, that you want to use [HTTPS], and you have set up the [S3] bucket and [IAM] role so that your server can use
+[S3 persistent storage].

 {% highlight json %}
 {